 Electronic greenhouse thermostats are also quite popular these days.
 There are also digital thermometers that are very accurate and record barometric pressure and humidity levels, which is perfect for forecasting the cold season.

 The humidity levels can show how dry it’s been inside the greenhouse and you can plan your watering schedule accordingly.

+But they are costly.
 A regular mercury greenhouse thermometer reads well and is cheap enough for most gardens.

 Another type of thermostat is the propagator or soil thermostat.
 These are used for monitoring greenhouse soil temperature.

 One thing to keep in mind is that all greenhouse thermostats loose quality and purity over time.
 You’ll need to do a quality check on them once a year.

 When installing a thermostat, choosing a right location is crucial.
 Make sure that the thermostat greenhouse can feel the temperature around the vegetables or plants.

 Mounting the greenhouse thermostat on the greenhouse walls will not provide the good results.
 You ought to also ensure that the thermostat is not kept too close to direct sunlight or heating pipes.

 When choosing a greenhouse thermostat, you can choose one with a variety of sensors.
 The thermostat device should automatically open and shut if the temperature falls below and rises above a certain degree.

 When the temperature in greenhouse goes above the constant set point, the cooling instrument is activated and remains on until the temperature drops from set point.
 When the temperature drops below it, the thermostat activates the heating feature.

 You can have a few greenhouse heaters or thermometers in different areas of your greenhouse to detect differences in various places within your greenhouse walls.

 Small greenhouse temperature differences are known as micro-climates and they can affect plant growth, for the better or worse.
 Knowing where these greenhouse micro-climates are can enable you to grow apt varieties more wisely.

 A greenhouse thermostat is a crucial piece of instrument and will keep plants and vegetables growing all year round along with greenhouse insulation.

 Monitoring for greenhouse temperature extremes, both low and high, within the greenhouse structure is a requirement nearly every gardener struggles with.
 Optimum temperature varies for different plants.

 Greenhouse temperatures for vegetables and plants where both root and leaf are desired, need slightly cool temperatures.

 Greenhouse structures in hot climates often need cooling sources during the summer.
 During the warmer seasons, a greenhouse can roast plants.
 In dry climates, the greenhouse structure will to feel like an oven for the plants.

 The aim of the greenhouse ventilation system is to keep a proper air flow from the front to the back of the structure.
 This creates air movement which in turn helps grow healthier plants.

-Often times, ventilation systems are a source of great confusion for inexperienced gardeners.
+Oftentimes, ventilation systems are a source of great confusion for inexperienced gardeners.

 If you water your plants daily in a warm greenhouse, and still they do not produce results, then maybe its time you check your ventilation system.

 Greenhouse ventilation systems are composed of various components.
 You must have intake shutters, ventilation fans, and sometimes even a thermostat.

 The good way to install a greenhouse ventilation system is to put the exhaust fan on the back wall of the structure.
 The intake shutters ought to be down on the opposite greenhouse wall.